ajgbarnes/level9/README.md

 # Dictionary Extractor

-A Python program to extract the dictionary of commands and objects from the game - this is everything that the game understands.
-This is now no longer a seperate programme but part of the main level9.py.
+Extract the dictionary of commands and objects from the game - this is everything that the game understands from user input.

 Each line output will have an object code (in hex), the address in runtime memory where it would be found and the keyword.
 There may be more than one keyword for a particular object code as sometimes synonyms are defined.